actionhero/actionhero/docs/core/middleware.md

 api.actions.addMiddleware(middleware);
 {% endhighlight %}

 Action middleware requires a `name` and at least one of `preProcessor` or `postProcessor`.
-Middleware can be `global`, or you can choose to apply each middleware to an action specifically via `action.middleware = []` in the action'd definiton.
+Middleware can be `global`, or you can choose to apply each middleware to an action specifically via `action.middleware = []` in the action's definiton.
 You supply a list of middleware names, like `action.middleware = ['userId checker']` in the example above.

 Each processor is passed `data` and the callback `next`.
 Just like within actions, you can modify the `data` object to add to `data.resposne` to create a response to the client.
 If you pass `error` to the callback `next`, that error will be returned to the client.
 If a `preProcessor` has an error, the action will never be called.